chen0040/keras-video-classifier/README.md

 By default the classifiers are trained using video files inside the dataset "UCF-101" located in [keras_video_classifier/demo/very_large_data](keras_video_classifier/demo/very_large_data) (the videos files will be downloaded if not exist during training).
-However, the classifiers are generic and can be used to train on any other datasets (just change the dataset_name parameter in its fit() method to other dataset name instead of UCF-101 will allow it to be trained on other video datasets)
+However, the classifiers are generic and can be used to train on any other datasets (just change the data_set_name parameter in its fit() method to other dataset name instead of UCF-101 will allow it to be trained on other video datasets)

 The opencv-python is used to extract frames from the videos.